Healthcare

 Professionals

-Gamida Cell is developing next-generation cell therapies with curative potential for patients with cancer and other serious diseases.
+Gamida Cell is developing allogeneic cell therapy products, that are potentially curative, and effective treatments for patients with hematologic malignancies and non-malignant conditions.
 We are committed to supporting healthcare professionals who care for patients and share our goal of improving clinical outcomes.

 Clinical Trials